Erica-Iris/DM/README.md

 1. Adobe Account (dummy account recommended)
 2. Internet Archive Account
 3. ACSM file from the book page you borrowded from Internet Archive
-4. Python v3.x.x Installed with pip
+4. Python v3.x.x Installed with pip (not required for normal users)

 ---